 Project Background

-The RAP will guide our organisation’s approach to reconciliation, including how we build respectful relationships, create opportunities, and contribute to meaningful, positive change for Aboriginal and Torres Strait Islander peoples.
+The RAP will guide the City’s approach to reconciliation, including how we strengthen respectful relationships, create opportunities, and contribute to meaningful, positive outcomes for Aboriginal and Torres Strait Islander peoples.

 Reconciliation is about building respectful relationships between Aboriginal and Torres Strait Islander peoples and non-Indigenous peoples.
 It recognises our shared history and supports truth and inclusion across our community.